ELS-RD/kernl/docs/how-to-guides/support-new-model.md

 ### Understanding Attention

-First of all, we need to look how attention actually works, the [original paper](https://arxiv.org/abs/1706.03762) "Attention Is All You Need" is a good starting point.
+First, we need to look how attention works, the [original paper](https://arxiv.org/abs/1706.03762) "Attention Is All You Need" is a good starting point.
 More specifically, we'll focus on the Attention part where the attention function is defined:

 !!! quote "Attention Is All You Need"
     An attention function can be described as mapping a query and a set of key-value pairs to an output,